Depending on your laptop there are a few clients that can be installed.

 You must either be on the campus network or connected to the

-It is our UCNetID if you own CRSP Lab
+It is our UCInetID if you own CRSP Lab

-It is the UCNetID of your adviser, If you are a graduate student or post-doctoral researcher
+It is the UCInetID of your PI, If you are a graduate student/post-doctoral researcher.

 From your desktop or laptop, execute the following command

-replacing username and labname with the appropriate UCNetIDs:
+replacing username and labname with the appropriate UCInetID(s):

 As a result, sshfs mounts CRSP Lab share under ~/crsp_mount